 During their graduate career at Northern Michigan University, some students will conduct research as a part of their thesis work.
 Students conducting experiments involving human subjects must complete an Institutional Review Board (IRB) application prior to beginning the research.
 The student cannot proceed with that research project until they have received approval from the IRB.
 Similarly, graduate students who conduct research involving vertebrate animals must submit an application to the Northern Michigan University Institutional Animal Care and Use Committee (IACUC) prior to the conduct of their research, and must receive approval of the proposed project before beginning their research.
 Note that ALL graduate students who have utilized human or animal subjects in their thesis research project must submit a copy of the IRB or IACUC approval form with their thesis, or the thesis will not be approved by the Assistant Provost of Graduate Education and Research.

-During the summer, graduate assistants who want to keep their laptop computer must be pre-registered for the fall semester.
+During the summer, graduate assistants who want to keep their mobile devices must be pre-registered for the fall semester.
 If the student fails to pre-register, he or she will be given the choice of either turning in the computer or paying the computer fee.

 F. Failure to Meet Assigned Responsibilities